(For a quick update on recent posts and other blog news, see here.)

 Battle 01: Orbonne Monastery

-As it happens, characters in FFT will sometimes have things to say during their first turns (not often, since the devs know characters might very well die before their first turn, but the devs do it all the same).
+As it happens, characters in FFT will sometimes have things to say during their first turns (not often, since the devs know that characters might very well die before their first turn, but they do it all the same).
 Agrias and Gaffgarian have a fight about the moral difference between killing and simply knocking out a foe.
 FFT actually does makes a mechanical distinction between the two that I’ll explain later, but Agrias and Gaffgarian’s moral arguments have no bearing on those mechanics, so it would be outright misleading to pay attention to them at this point!
 Oh yeah, this “tutorial”‘s going great.

 Kyle was in control here (since we were continuing on directly after Dirge of Cerberus, where I had fought the final boss).
 While I tried to watch carefully, besides Kyle expressing disappointment that one of the minor NPCs had been renamed from “Radd” to “Ladd,” I didn’t learn a whole lot about FFT from this first battle.
 As a result, it’s probably for the best if I not talk about combat until my first battle, the game’s second.
 I asked a lot of questions, and Kyle answered all of them, but he won so fast that I couldn’t remotely keep up.
 Agrias and Gaffgarion carried most of the fight anyways, and since they were under AI control, you would be hard pressed to screw up since they would probably sweep the board on their own if left to their own devices.

 After the battle, however, a scream from inside the monastery!
-Another man – on closer examination, the man we had followed during the intro FMV! – had snuck in the back and had seized the princess by the hand.
+It seems that another man – on closer examination, the man we had followed during the intro FMV! – had snuck in the back and had seized the princess by the hand.
 When she resisted, he simply punched her in the sternum with a gauntled hand, saying “‘Tis your birth and faith that wrong you, not I.” (I only later learned that this was the new localization for an infamous line from the original: “Don’t blame us.
 Blame yourself or God.”
 Amazing.)
 And from that moment, from that punch and that line, I screwed up my face a little and then began calling this character “Jerkface” for the rest of the playthrough.
 Ramza and friends are too late to stop Jerkface from making off with the princess on his chocobo, and unfortunately they don’t seem to have any chocobos of their own.
 But Ramza has caught a look at the man in armour, and remarks: “Delita.
 He lives?
 But why does he fight under the banner of Duke Goltanna?”
 It seems that Jerkface is the supposed future hero of the War of the Lions, Delita Heiral, voiced Robin Atkin Downes, just as I discussed at the very end of the DoC Journal.

 By the way: as far as these voice actor bios are concerned, I’m going to be treating the entire Final Fantasy Journal as a body, so once someone gets their bio, I’m not going to repeat it in a later game.
 Robin Atkin Downes, for example, first appeared in DoC, and that’s where you’ll find his bio (or, if you’d prefer, the KH2 Retrospective, which was his first appearance in that particular franchise).